-For the quarterly period ended MARCH 31, 2013

-[] TRANSITION REPORT PURSUANT TO SECURITIES EXCHANGE For the transition period from ACT OF 1934 Commission file numb er 0-10248 FONA AR FONAR CORPOR ATION (Exact name of registrant as spe ecified in its charter) DELAWARE 11-2464137 (State or other jurisdiction of (I.R.S.
-Employer Incorporation or organization) Identification No.) 110 Marcus Drive Melville, New York 11747 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including g area code: (631) 694-2929 Indicate by check mark whether the registrant (1) has filed all rep Securities Exchange Act of 1934 during the preceding 12 month required to file such reports), and (2) has been subject to such filing ns (or for such shorter period that the registrant was Indicate by check mark whether the registrant has submitted electevery Interactive Data File required to be submitted and posted perchapter) during the preceding 12 months (or for shorter period the files.
-YES X NO ursuant to Rule 405 of Regulation S-T (232.405 of this Indicate by check mark whether the registrant is a large accelerate See definition of accelerated filer and large accelerated filer in accelerated filer Accelerated filer Non-accelerated filer S Rule 12b-2 of the Exchange Act.(Check one): Large Indicate by check mark whether the registrant is a shell company (a NO \underline{X} s defined in Rule 12b-2 of the Exchange Act).
-YES Page 1 FONAR CORPORATION AN D SUBSIDIARIES - (Continued from Fir st Page)

-Class Outstanding at April 30, 2013

-Common Stock, par value \$.0001 5,969,132

-Class B Common Stock, par value \$.0001 158

-Class C Common Stock, par value \$.0001 382,513
+For the quarterly period ended MARCH 31, 2013 [ ] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from \\\\\ to \\ Commission file number 0-10248 FONAR CORPORATION (Exact name of registrant as specified in its charter) DELAWARE 11-2464137 (State or other jurisdiction of (I.R.S.
+Employer Incorporation or organization) Identification No.) 110 Marcus Drive Melville, New York 11747 (Address of principal executive (Zip Code) offices) Registrant's telephone number, including area code: (631) 694-2929 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES \X\ NO \\\\ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for shorter period that the registrant was required to submit and post such files.
+YES \X\ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
+See definition of accelerated filer and large accelerated filer in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer\\\ Accelerated filer\\\ Non-accelerated filer\\\ Smaller reporting company \X\ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+YES \\\ NO \X\ Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the close of the latest practicable date.
+Outstanding at April 30, 2013 Class Common Stock, par value \$.0001 5,969,132 Class B Common Stock, par value \$.0001 158 Class C Common Stock, par value \$.0001 382,513 Class A Preferred Stock, par value \$.0001 313,438